 Your health care provider will explain the procedure and its risks.
 A witnessed, signed consent form for the procedure is required.

 The study is done by cardiologists and a trained health care team.

 You will be awake and able to follow instructions during the test.

 You may feel some discomfort or pressure where the catheter is placed.
-Some people have some discomfort from lying still during the test or from lying flat on your back after the procedure.
+You may have some discomfort from lying still during the test or from lying flat on your back after the procedure.

-In general, this procedure is done to get information about the heart or its blood vessels.
+This procedure is most often done to get information about the heart or its blood vessels.
 It may also be done to treat some types of heart conditions, or to find out if you need heart surgery.